qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 ===================

-From the :menuselection:`View` menu (or |kde| :menuselection:`Settings`), you can switch on and off QGIS widgets (:menuselection:`Panels -->`) or toolbars (:menuselection:`Toolbars -->`).
-You can (de)activate any of them by right-clicking the menu bar or a toolbar and choose the item you want.
+From the :menuselection:`View` menu (or |kde| :menuselection:`Settings`), you can switch QGIS widgets (:menuselection:`Panels -->`) and toolbars (:menuselection:`Toolbars -->`) on and off.
+To (de)activate any of them, right-click the menu bar or toolbar and choose the item you want.
-Each panel or toolbar can be moved and placed wherever you feel comfortable within QGIS interface.
+Each panel or toolbar can be moved and placed wherever you feel comfortable within the QGIS interface.
 The list can also be extended with the activation of :ref:`Core or external plugins <plugins>`.